Is your learning data being held hostage?

 To give you an idea of how these conversations unfold, and how frustrating they can be for everybody involved, I will outline a real situation that occured recently when a large technology company (a Fortune 500 Global) came to us (Learning Pool (formerly HT2 Labs)) wanting to start using an LRS…

 The first thing they wanted to do was collect some data from their LMS, Cornerstone OnDemand (CSOD).
-They wanted to send this data into a Learning Locker LRS, which is a store for xAPI data.
+They wanted to send this data into a Learning Pool LRS, which is a store for xAPI data.

 As the CSOD Help Center implies they have xAPI support, as long as certain criteria are met, this should have been an easy first step.
 But, alas, that was not to be the case.